 - The switching action means the series regulator element is either on or off.
 Very high-efficiency levels are achieved as very little energy we dissipated as heat.

 - As a result of the high efficiency and low levels of heat dissipation, the switch mode power supplies can be compact.

 - Switch mode power supply technology also provides high-efficiency voltage conversions in voltage step up or “Boost” applications and step down or “Buck” applications.

 Then there’s the bad set

 - The transient spikes due to the switching action can migrate into other areas of the circuits if not properly filtered.
 These can cause electromagnetic or RF interference affecting other nearby items of electronic equipment, particularly if they receive radio signals.

-- To ensure that a SMPS performs as per the required specification can be a bit difficult.
+- To ensure that an SMPS performs as per the required specification can be a bit difficult.
 The ripple and interference levels are particularly tricky.

-- The costs of a switch mode power supply is calculates before designing or using one.
+- The costs of a switch mode power supply is calculated before designing or using one.
 Additional filtering further adds to the cost.

 The video below from Jacob Dykstra takes you through one.